aalexlu/content/ACurrent/Sociolinguistics/2 Language and Varieties, Standard and Nonstandard.md

 	- Can be violated and often is (e.g., preposition stranding in English)

 **When we are evaluating/judging a speaker’s language, often we are actually evaluating the speaker.**

+## Spoken language ≠ written language
+- Widespread literacy and the advent of cheap printing necessitated written standards
+- Most salient difference between spoken language and written norms is conformity, or the suppression of variation
+- Linguists are generally more interested in speech than in writing, but this interest is not matched by lay people
+- “Punctuation is irrelevant to the kind of work sociolinguists do, and has nothing to do with grammaticality” (Lippi-Green 2012)
+	- Really?
+	- Twitter studies: word-lengthening (wordddd) and ;) vs ;-)

+## Variation is intrinsic to all spoken language
+- Variation occurs naturally from utterance to utterance; usually isn't random
+- Three main sources:
+- Language-internal pressures, e.g., due to production or perce